 Surgeons across the world are following the progress in this field with great interest.
 It was discussed in depth at the First Duodenal Switch Consensus Conference held in Quebec City, Canada in June 2016.

 Take Home Message

-It takes individuals (patients and surgeons) willing to go forth with a fairly new procedure to make progress in medicine.
+It always takes individuals (patients and surgeons) willing to go forth with a fairly new procedure to make progress in medicine.